Russian

 - Mondly – one of the few apps available that have the Russian language on its list.

 - Polly Lingual Russian – free with in-app purchases.
 This used to be called Privyet and now is part of a language suite where you can learn other languages also.
 I have this on my AppleTV as well as on my iPhone for easy access and learning on the go.
 If you want to unlock all 13 languages, you’ll need to get the Polly Passport.
-The annual fee is $9.99.
 I love this subscription because I can also access it on other devices.
 It’s also one of the cheaper options out there.
 One thing to note is that you can also hire a Polly Ambassador who are live video tutors.
 Their rates and experience are listed clearly.

 Movies in Russian